 Heritage Baptist Coalition was established to better support specific national-led ministries in developing countries.
 The projects of HBC are multi-level opportunities to assist and help fund causes that are performed more effectively by nationals than by Americans.

 Consider that the average missionary from the United States takes more than two years and $100,000 to raise support and arrive at their foreign ministry.
 Often, more than 70 churches are needed to fund them and prepare them for their first term.
 It then takes another four years for them to proficiently learn the culture and foreign language.
 After two terms, fifty percent will change fields.
+When the missionary moves, the American money goes with him.

 HBC, on the other hand, supports a limited number of nationals.
 They are vetted college graduates who have started a ministry in the culture with the language they know.
 They have no other American supporting agency.